 Community sports activities for both youth and adults require careful consideration during the COVID-19 pandemic.
 Health experts recognize the role of outdoor recreation and exercise in promoting mental health, physical fitness, and cognitive development.
-Reducing exposure to respiratory droplets through physical distancing and face coverings, as well as increased hand hygiene and avoidance of shared and common touch items, remain the primary tools to mitigate the spread of COVID-19.
+Reducing exposure to respiratory droplets through physical distancing and masks, as well as increased hand hygiene, ventilation, and staying home when sick, remain the primary tools to mitigate the spread of COVID-19.
 Because of the increased possibility of infection through droplets, vigorous exercise in closely confined spaces should be avoided.

 At this time, outdoor training with physical distancing may be prudent.
 These requirements and guidelines focus on maximizing opportunities for physical distancing and keeping small, stable cohorts of participants whenever possible.
 This guidance includes best practices recommended by the U.S. Centers for Disease Control and Prevention, Aspen Institute, and guidance documents from several states.

 Sports activities present multiple challenges in the effective use of primary prevention strategies.
 These challenges include: